freerangeeggs/study-notes/AZ-204/index.md

 ### Implement IaaS solutions

 - provision virtual machines (VMs)
-- configure, validate, and deploy ARM templates- configure container images for solutions
+- configure, validate, and deploy ARM templates
+- configure container images for solutions
 - publish an image to the Azure Container Registry
 - run containers by using Azure Container Instance